smithy-lang/smithy/designs/defaults-and-model-evolution.md

 ### Updating default values

-The default value of a member MAY be changed.
 The default value of a root-level shape MUST NOT be changed since that would break any shape that refers to the shape, and could break other models that refer to a shape defined in a shared model.

+The default value of a member that targets a shape with a default value MUST NOT be removed (by changing the value to `null`) since that would transition the member from non-optional to optional in generated code.

-The default value of a member SHOULD NOT be changed.
+The default value of a member that targets a shape without a default value SHOULD NOT be changed.
 However, it MAY be necessary in extreme cases to change a default value if changing the default value addresses a customer-impacting issue or availability issue for a service.
 Changing default values can result in parties disagreeing on the default value of a member because they are using different versions of the same model.

 ### Readers MUST NOT differentiate from omitted or defaulted